UTSA vs. San Diego State Frisco Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 - In San Diego State's 13 games this year, it has six wins against the spread.

-- The Aztecs are 3-1 ATS when underdogs by 2.5 points or more this season.
+- So far this year, the Aztecs have been installed as underdogs by a 2-point margin or more four times and are 3-1 ATS in those contests.

-- San Diego State has eclipsed the over/under in 46.2% of its opportunities this year (six times over 13 games with a set point total).
+- San Diego State's games this season have hit the over in 46.2% of its opportunities (six times in 13 games with a set point total).

-- The Aztecs rack up 26.5 points per game, comparable to the 23.6 the Roadrunners give up.
+- The Aztecs put up 26.5 points per game, comparable to the 23.6 the Roadrunners surrender.

-- When San Diego State records more than 23.6 points, it is 5-2 against the spread and 7-0 overall.
+- San Diego State is 5-2 against the spread and 7-0 overall when the team puts up more than 23.6 points.

-- When San Diego State churns out more than 363.1 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that San Diego State amasses more than 363.1 yards, the team is 3-1 against the spread and 3-1 overall.

 - This year the Aztecs have 14 turnovers, 12 fewer than the Roadrunners have takeaways (26).